What is Augmented Intelligence?

 At 0% to the AI, Maria reads all 400 comments herself: spot-on, but it eats the whole day.

-Only the last button fills both bars — and that's the whole idea in one picture: the machine handles the volume, you keep the judgment (the priorities, the mistakes only a person would catch, the final call).
+Did any setting fill both bars?
+The one that does is where the machine handles the volume and you keep the judgment (the priorities, the mistakes only a person would catch, the final call).
 "AI that replaces you" is the middle button: fast, but with no one in the loop, its confident errors sail straight through.
+Slide it again if you'd draw the line elsewhere.

 Built so you get it by changing it — Bret Victor's idea of an explorable explanation.